 In May 2013, Seido made history by promoting five senior women to the rank of 6th Dan.
 They were Sandi Carter, Michelle Cuttino, Judy Curiale, Maureen Rouse, and Nancy Lanoue.

-On 6 June 2016, Seido Karate celebrated its 40th Anniversary, at an event held at the New York Yankee Stadium.
+On 6th June 2016, Seido Karate celebrated its 40th Anniversary at an event held at the New York Yankee Stadium.
 The Japanese Ambassador, Reiichiro Takahashi, presented Nakamura with a Certificate of Commendation.
 The New York Police Department ( NYPD) and the Fire Department of New York (FDNY) also honoured him.
 The FDNY Commissioner, Daniel A. Nigro, presented Nakamura with a commendation plaque.

-To celebrate the 40th Anniversary of Seido, 900 students from around the world, gathered to participate in a tournament.
+To celebrate Seido’s 40th Anniversary, 900 students from around the world gathered to participate in a tournament.

-As the head of Sedio Karate, Nakamura has seen Seido grow into an organisation present in 18 countries and with 20,000 students worldwide.
-His son Akira is now the Chief Instructor of Seido.
+As the head of Seido Karate, Nakamura has seen the organisation grow into one with over 18 countries and 20,000 students worldwide.
+His son, Akira, is now the Chief Instructor of Seido.

-Away from Karate, Tadashi Nakamura has established the Seido Juku Benefit Foundation, a non-profit charity.
-He also holds degrees in Psychology and Architecture.
+Away from Karate, Tadashi Nakamura has established the Seido Juku Benefit Foundation, a non-profit charity that provides funding for inclusive karate programs, including adaptive training for veterans, the blind, and individuals with developmental disabilities.

 Discover more from Finding Karate